THE-EIA/RACKNER-GATE/README.md

 <p>Evidence of Satanic Cult Sacrifice and Institutional Corruption and Procedural Fraud – DC Superior Court & DC Bar</p>
 <p>INVESTIGATION REPORT COMPILED BY EIA DIRECTOR ELLIOTT LYNCH CODENAME: "THE EAGLE 🦅"</p>

-### "All tyranny needs to gain a foothold is for people of good conscience to remain silent."
-— Thomas Jefferson

 ## THEORY: WHY THIS CONSPIRED
 I THEORIZE THE FOLLOWING SERIES OF ATTROCITIES WERE COMMITED IN ORDER TO MAKE ELLIOTT LYNCH (MYSELF) HOMELESS AND LOCKED OUT OF THE ECONOMY ENTIRELY WHEREBY I COULD NOT MAKE ANY MONEY TO SURVIVE AND WOULD BE EXPOSED TO STARVATION, EXPOSURE TO ELEMENTS, AND ENDANGERED BY CRIMINAL ELEMENTS SUCH AS ROBBERIES OR PSYCHPATHIC MURDERERS, CANNIBALS AND OR SERIAL KILLERS AS TO INDUCE ASSASSINATION OR SUICIDE.
 ULTIMATELY THIS WAS DONE SO MY ORGANS COULD BE HARVESTED AND SOLD ON THE BLACKMARKET AS WELL AS MY CLOTHING AND PERSONAL AFFECTS BEING SOLD ON THE DARK WEB INCLUDING MY CLOTHES AND PARTICULARLY MY SHOES AND POSSIBLY MY VEHICLE.